Quality-guided UAV Surface Exploration for 3D Reconstruction: Proposed Approach

-Our quality objective function \eqref{quality_function_2} is built upon the TSDF representation and we also exploit the associated sensor uncertainty model developed in \cite{kinect}.
-As mentioned in the previous section, the authors have modeled the sensor uncertainty in the mapping process as $1/|q - i|^{2}$, where $|q - i|$ is the distance between the evaluated voxel $i$ and the sensor frustum of a robot with pose $q$.
-The TSDF library \cite{voxblox} \cite{pan2022_voxfield}, which we use directly, implements this value for voxel weight calculations during the sensor's input integration stage.
+Our objective function $Z_{sat}$, defined in eq.~\eqref{quality_function_2}, is built on the TSDF representation and exploits the associated confidence estimates encoded in the weights $w_i$.
+Leveraging the results presented in \cite{nguyen2012modeling}, the confidence of a given measurement is typically set to $1/d^2$, where $d$ is the measurement depth.
+For example, this is the case for the TSDF library Voxblox \cite{voxblox} that we adopt in our work.
+Based on this model, to obtain a confidence $w^*$ for a given surface voxel would be sufficient to observe it from a distance $d^*$ equal to:

-Based on the aimed quality $Z^{*}$ and this model, we infer the optimal observation distance $d^{*}$ as:

-If all voxels are observed at a distance inferior or equal to $d^{*}$ at least once, then $Z > Z^{*}$.
-In the case where $Z^{*}=0,\; d^{*}$ corresponds to the maximum range of the equipped sensor, voxels can be observed from any distance and still satisfy the quality requirements.
-If $Z^{*}$ is close to 1, $d^{*}$ is close to the minimum range of the sensor and would even require multiple close observations to reach the target threshold.

-Depending on the discretization or the scene geometry, reaching the exact quality target might be unachievable.
-Thus, in practice, we define a quality interval $[Z^* - \epsilon ; Z^* + \epsilon ]$, with $\epsilon>0$, which corresponds to an optimal viewing distance interval $[d^*-\eta ; d^*+\eta],\eta>0$.
-Our strategy strives for a complete exploration through the generation and selection of views within this optimal viewing distance interval.
+On the map level, this relation implies that, if all surface voxels are observed at a distance of $d^{*}$ or less at least once, then $Z \geq Z^{*}$.
+When $Z^{*}$ is close to 0, $d^{*}$ would correspond to the maximum range of the sensor, meaning voxels can be observed from any distance and still satisfy the quality requirements.
+On the other hand, if $Z^{*}$ is close to 1, then $d^{*}$ will be close to the sensor's minimum range.
+It is important to note that a given confidence level could also be achieved with multiple observations obtained from distances greater than $d^{*}$ (see \cite{voxblox} for more details on the weight update rule).
+Although it is not possible to define a priori the optimal observation distance to reach a predefined $Z^*$ in the shortest possible time, we will use $d^*$ as our reference observation distance to guide both view generation and evaluation.
+In practice, we define a viewing distance interval $[d^*-\eta ; d^*+\eta]$ with $\eta>0$, and our strategy aims for a complete exploration via the generation and selection of views within this viewing distance interval.